top of page

 สวัสดี

 The title means "hello" in Thai.
-I chose this name because the hospitality of the Thai people, expressed through their greetings, stood out to me.
+I chose this name because the hospitality of the Thai people stood out to me.
 This collection of photos feels more scattered and less deliberate, as I did not curate a theme going into Thailand.
 Hence, I am using this space to summarize what I've discovered.

 During a 17 km biking tour, I witnessed the starkly different living conditions beyond where I stayed in Phuket.
 Almost all the houses I passed by did not utilize conventional construction materials.
-They depended on corrugated metal sheets for roofing; the walls seemed to consist of repurposed materials, such as wood planks.
-While I was aware of wealth inequality's prevalence, I had never seen such a profound lifestyle gap within proximity.
+They depended on corrugated metal sheets for roofing, and the walls seemed to consist of repurposed materials.
+While I was aware of the presence of wealth inequality across the globe, I had never seen such a stark difference in lifestyle within a close radius.
+It was not the same as seeing the juxtaposition between tents and corporate buildings in well-developed U.S. cities because people who inhabited these homes likely worked in the tourism sector.
+Unlike the U.S. homeless population, who are often ostracized by society, these Thai employees are arguably considered ordinary people–yet their living standards are evidently insufficient.
+Despite not knowing much about Thailand's private markets, I think it's jarring that a substantial amount of money is allocated to building and maintaining hotels, while the adjacent rural areas remain severely underdeveloped.

 At the labyrinthine Sampeng Market, I was overstimulated by the bulk of stuff every store carried.
 The goods represented a tangible measure of consumerism, which I had never visualized so vividly.
-Cheap goods virtually concealed every wall, with multiple walls making up one store.
-Hundreds of stores are established within Sampeng Market, just one of Thailand's hundreds of markets.
-Thailand produces almost one-seventh of the U.S.'s annual plastic waste, and the U.S. is only one of 195 countries in the world.
-What I mean is that the human footprint is too vast to calculate mentally, highlighting the severity of climate change—a reality I admittedly overlook while resorting to rhetoric that individuals are powerless
+Cheap goods virtually concealed every wall.
+With hundreds of stores established within Sampeng Market, the hub of commerce is one of Thailand's markets.
+The point is that the human footprint is too vast to calculate mentally, highlighting the severity of climate change.

 During my long airport layovers, I couldn't help but wonder how many of the old white men sitting across from me were traveling to Thailand to partake in sex tourism.
-Many women enter the sex industry as it can be a stable source of income, and foreigners are happy to spend their money to fulfill their sexual needs.
+Many women enter the sex industry because it's a stable source of income, and foreigners are happy to spend money to fulfill their sexual needs.
 While it may seem like a win-win situation, and one could argue that foreigners help sustain Thailand's economy, I believe it also traps women in limited job opportunities.
 But who is at fault?
 Is it the government for failing to enforce the illegality of prostitution?
-Or is it the foreigners for perpetuating the continuation of this practice?
+Or is it the foreigners who perpetuate this practice?

 bottom of page